redactive-ai/redactive/sdks/python/README.md

 ## Usage

-The library has following components.
+The library has the following components:

 - **AuthClient** - provides functionality to interact with data sources
-- **SearchClient** - provides functionality to search chunks with Redactive search service in gRPC
+- **SearchClient** - provides functionality to search chunks with Redactive search service
+- **MultiUserClient** - provides functionality manage multi-user search with Redactive search service
 - **RerankingSearchClient** [Experimental] - retrieves extra results, then re-ranks them using a more precise ranking function, returning the top_k results

 ### AuthClient